-The Forum meets at least four times annually to decide on the implementation of stewardship, possible exclusions, and further development of the integration of ESG in the investment processes.
-The Head of Asset Management is chair of the Forum, which also has representatives from other parts of Nykredit Bank and Nykredit Realkredit and from Nykredit's ESG Team.
-The composition of the Sustainable Investment Forum and a more detailed description of tasks and subcommittees are available in the mandate of the Forum.
-The Policy is implemented by the relevant business units, including Asset Management, and these will provide recommendations.
-Nykredit's Sustainable Investment Forum as well as the boards of directors of the individual investment funds will annually evaluate the efforts and the need to further develop this policy.
+Nykredit's Sustainable Investment Forum decides issues concerning the implementation of Nykredit's Sustainable Investment Policy.
+The Forum meets four times annually to decide on engagement and exclusions, and to further develop the integration of sustainability in the investment process.
+The Head of Wealth Management is the Chair of the Forum, and other members are representatives of Asset Management, Group Finance and Investment, Nykredit Portefølje Administration and People & Identity.
+Nykredit's ESG Team and Nykredit Asset Management's Sustainable Investment Forum assist the Forum in its work.
+The policy is implemented by the relevant business units, including Asset Management, which submit recommendations for decision.
+Nykredit's Sustainable Investment Forum and the Board of Directors of the individual investment funds evaluate the need for and the efforts made with respect to developing this policy annually.

-14.1 Conflicts of interest
+14.1 CONFLICTS OF INTEREST

 From time to time, Nykredit may encounter conflicts of interest in respect of fulfilling its stewardship responsibilities.
-To ensure that such situations are addressed correctly, they are governed by Nykredit's Anti-Corruption Policy.

-With a view to treating all customers in an honest, fair and professional manner, Nykredit has initiated the following procedures and precautions to identify situations in which conflicts of interest or suspicions thereof may arise:
+To ensure that such situations are addressed correctly, they are covered by Nykredit's Conflicts of interest policy.
+With a view to treating all customers in an honest, fair and professional manner, Nykredit has initiated the following procedures and precautions to identify situations in which conflicts of interest or suspicions thereof may arise and to avoid these:

-- 1. Business procedures containing provisions to the effect that all staff members must always pay attention to potential and actual conflicts of interest and endeavour to avoid them. - 2.
-Internal training and instruction of relevant staff to identify potential conflicts of interest and endeavour to avoid them. - The assignment of responsibilities with staff members in order to ensure that actual and potential conflicts of interest are reported to their supervisors and the compliance function and treated at the appropriate level.
+- Business procedures containing provisions to the effect that all staff members must always pay attention to potential and actual conflicts of interest and endeavour to avoid them. - Internal training and instruction of relevant staff to identify potential conflicts of interest and endeavour to avoid th em. - The assignment of responsibilities to staff members in order to ensure that actual and potential conflicts of interest are reported to their supervisors and the compliance function and treated at the appropriate level.

-When conflicts of interest in respect of stewardship activities are identified, managers and the compliance function will be notified.
-The boards of directors of affected investment funds will be informed about the conflict of interest and the way it has been handled to safeguard the fund's interests.
-Nykredit's Conflicts of Interest Policy is available on Nykredit's website.
+When conflicts of interest in respect of active stewardship are identified, managers and the compliance function will be notified.
+The Boards of Directors of affected investment funds will be informed about the conflict of interest and the way it has been handled to safeguard the fund's interests.
+Nykredit's Conflicts of interest policy is available at Nykredit's website.